-- 1. Wash the entire machine thoroughly using a water hose or pressure washer to remove all left over material, dirt, debris or residue. - 2.
+- Remove all residual material from compartments and tube. - 2.
 Inspect all moving or rotating parts to see if anything has become entangled in them.

-Remove the entangled material.

-3. Lubricate all grease fittings.
+Remove the entangled material. - Thoroughly wash the tender to remove all dirt, mud. debris and residue. - Wash inside the compartments and around the gates. - Clean inside the conveyor tube. - Wash the top and under the belts. - 4.
+Lubricate all grease fittings and bearings.
 Refer to Section 4.2